 Description: A short synopsis of your video which includes your most important keyword.
 You have about three lines before your text is hidden by a ‘show more’ tab.
 If you are including the URL of your channel or other videos then you should make sure they are above the ‘show more’.

 Tags: Use a lot of them.
-These are the keywords and terms people will be searching when they find your video.
+These are the keywords and terms people will be searching for when they find your video.
 YouTube will suggest some after you start adding.
 A quick way to find good keywords to use is to search for videos similar to yours and check out their tags.
 A while ago YouTube started hiding video tags by default but you can download a free, YouTube-certified, extension for Google Chrome which will allow you to see them from vidIQ.com.

 4. Digging Deeper

 To get your viewers to subscribe to your channel you will need to make sure your videos are not losing quality when you upload them.
 Here are some things to be aware of if you want your videos to look great on YouTube.

 Resolution: the number of pixels in your image.
 For example when a video has a resolution of 1080p that means it has a grid of pixels that is 1920 x 1080.
 The more pixels you have the sharper your image.

 Bitrate: Bitrate is a measurement of how compressed your file is, and the less compressed it is the more information there is per frame.
 Higher bitrates mean larger file sizes.

 Your resolution and bitrate should complement each other.
 If you have a higher bitrate than is needed for your video’s resolution your file will be unnecessarily large.
 If your bitrate is too low for your resolution then you will not see the quality you expect.

 YouTube has a list of recommended resolutions and bitrates at support.google.com/youtube/answer/1722171.